-The school prospectus on the website contains a range of specified information to give parents a full picture of provision at our school.
-A Parent Handbook is given to all parent/carers when their child starts school.
+The school prospectus contains a range of specified information to give parents a full picture of provision at our school.

 School Website

 The school's website provides information about the school and an opportunity to promote the school to a wider audience.